HassanSamine/-Video-and-Image-Acquisition-with-LabView-and-Arduino-Boards/README.md

 # -Video-and-Image-Acquisition-with-LabView-and-Arduino-Boards

-This project integrates video/image capture, LabVIEW interfacing, and Arduino control for real-time processing.
-It demonstrates expertise in LabVIEW, Arduino, and tech integration for data acquisition.
+#Overview
+This project involves developing a system capable of capturing video and images, interfacing them with LabVIEW, and utilizing Arduino boards for control and data acquisition.
+This innovative project combines hardware and software integration to create a versatile platform for real-time image processing and analysis.
+It showcases proficiency in LabView programming, Arduino interfacing, and the ability to integrate various technologies for practical applications in data acquisition and automation.